Dialectical Behavior Therapy (DBT)

 CBT and DBT are both considered psychotherapy, or talk therapy.

 DBT is based on CBT, but with a greater emphasis placed on emotions, mindfulness, and social aspects.
 Validation (accepting yourself) and relationships are cornerstones of DBT.
-It shows the patient that what they went through and are currently going through is real and teaches them how to accept their situation.
+It shows the patient that what they're going through is real and teaches them how to accept their situation.

 The first stage focuses on decreasing reckless and dangerous behaviors.
-Patients also build skills to increase their attention, improve relationships, understand their emotions, and manage their distress.
+Patients also practice valuable skills like distress tolerance and mindfulness.